Nextiva / Blog / Customer Experience

 According to our State of CX report, 77% of buyers expect immediate engagement, and 81% want proactive communication from brands.
 If you’re not meeting those expectations, they’re likely to move on.
 That’s why customer experience analytics matter more than ever.
 They help you understand customers’ feelings at every touchpoint and respond quickly to their concerns.

-Learn what customer experience analytics are, why they’re critical to keeping customers happy, and which metrics actually move the needle.
-We will also discuss tracking your CX performance, fixing common weak spots, and boosting your ROI.
+This article will cover what customer experience (CX) analytics are, why they’re critical to keeping customers happy, and which metrics actually move the needle.
+We will also discuss how to get started, the best tools for the job, common challenges, and how to boost your ROI by fixing common weak spots.

 Where Do You Rank on the AI Maturity Curve?